danielspangler/open-ontime-task/README.md

 ### Why

-Because I'm tired of copying and pasting these things
+Because I'm tired of copying and pasting these things.

 ### How